-At a time when traditional road relays aren’t possible due to Covid-19, England Athletics is hosting an exciting free-to-enter virtual road relay running competition to give runners and clubs from across the country the chance to compete against each other… with the finalists getting an opportunity to represent England in a battle for the title against teams from the other Home Countries!
+At a time when traditional road relays weren’t possible due to Covid-19, England Athletics hosted an exciting free-to-enter virtual road relay running competition to give runners and clubs from across the country the chance to compete against each other… with the finalists getting an opportunity to represent England in a battle for the title against teams from the other Home Countries!

-The Virtual Road Relay Competition 2020/21 will take place in three rounds across the following dates:
+The Virtual Road Relay Competition 2020/21 took place in three rounds across the following dates:

-- Round 1: Qualifying Round (Saturday 26 December 2020 – Wednesday 13 January 2021) – Qualifying Round now closed – click here to view confirmed 50 qualifying clubs or click here to view the full list of finishers on OpenTrack
+- Round 1: Qualifying Round (Saturday 26 December 2020 – Wednesday 13 January 2021) – click here to view the full list of finishers on OpenTrack

-The competition is open to all England Athletics registered runners aged 15+ and is across a 5-mile race distance.
-Mixed teams of eight (4 x men / 4 x women) are required to complete legs of five miles per runner.
+The competition was open to all England Athletics registered runners aged 15+ and was across a 5-mile race distance.
+Mixed teams of eight (4 x men / 4 x women) were required to complete legs of five miles per runner.

-The 50 fastest clubs from the Qualifying Round have now progressed to the National Round (Round 2), from which an overall winner will progress to the International Round (Round 3) – gaining the chance to pull on England kit and compete for the title against teams from the other Home Nations.
+The 50 fastest clubs from the Qualifying Round (Round 1) progressed to the National Round (Round 2), from which the overall winner (Wirral AC) progressed to the International Round (Round 3) – gaining the chance to represent England and compete for the title against teams from the other Home Nations.

-Scroll down for more information on the three rounds, the entry process and rules.
+Scroll down for more information on the three rounds.

 Qualifying Round (Round 1)